cronvel/3d-kit/doc/blender-survival.md

   select the bone that will be under inverse kinematic influence, go to the “bone constraints” tab (right panel), click “add bone constraints” > “inverse kinematic”, then choose the new armature as “target”, and choose the IK bone as “bone”.
 The “chain length” value is the number of bones affected by the controler bone, and “0” means “all bones”.

-  Alternatively, select the IK bone, then the controled bone and hit Shift-Ctrl-C
+	* Alternatively, select the IK bone, then the controled bone and hit Shift-Ctrl-C
+	* Alternatively, select the IK bone, then the controled bone and hit Shift-I

 * Make a bone controle rotation: same than previous but use “pole target” instead of target
 * Assign object and vertices to armature: select object, select armature, Ctrl-P (“set parent”) > “with automatic weight”